foozio/Open-Hadith-Data/README.md

 2. Create a new project or select existing
 3. Enable Google+ API
 4. Create OAuth 2.0 credentials
-5. Add `http://localhost:3000/auth/google/callback` to authorized redirect URIs
+5. Add `http://localhost:3000/auth/google/callback` to authorized redirect URIs for local development
+6. For production deployment, also add your domain URL (e.g., `https://your-domain.vercel.app/auth/google/callback`)
-6. Copy Client ID and Secret to `.env` file
+7. Copy Client ID and Secret to your environment variables

 ## 📖 API Documentation